 In May 1938 the exhibition ‘Realism and Surrealism: Several Phases of Contemporary Art’ opened at the Guildhall, Gloucester.
 Among the 126 paintings and sculptures on display were artworks by some of the century’s most acclaimed modern artists including Salvador Dalí, Paul Klee and René Magritte.
-In this talk, Lee Beard will focus on two of the artists involved, Paul Nash and Pablo Picasso.

 The British artist Paul Nash, who had met Picasso in Paris a decade earlier, was at this time actively involved in the promotion of Surrealist art in Britain.
 For Nash this was an artistic approach that corresponded with his own distinct renderings of the English landscape as a psychological space.
 In the late 1930s, Nash became a regular visitor to Gloucestershire, leading to a series of paintings, drawings, and photographs depicting the region.
 The Forest of Dean in particular provided a rich source of inspiration for him.